langchain-ai/langgraph/docs/docs/cloud/deployment/test_locally.md

 ## Start the API server

-Once you have downloaded the CLI, you can run the following command to start the API server for local testing:
+Once you have installed the CLI, you can run the following command to start the API server for local testing:

 ```shell
 langgraph up